Data upload.

 In this section, we will explain how to start your journey with UniApp.
+This is one of the most crucial steps of your data analysis, as the correctness of your data upload will dictate how your downstream analyses will go.
+Double checking and the four eyes principle are warranted.
 In the first step, the data and metadata of your experiment should be uploaded from your device by clicking on Upload dataset.

 This will bring you to a wizard that helps you to upload and annotate your dataset